[ Keyword ] WPI Include all the keywords

 (5) Predictive Coding (Zenas Chao, Kenichi Ohki, Yukie Nagai, Kazuyuki Aihara, Kiyoto Kasai & Hirokazu Takahashi)

 Below is a list of potential projects.
-Details of each project are available on the URL of this job posting.

-(c) Predictive coding in neuro-machine hybrid system
+(a) Predictive coding in neuro-machine hybrid system

-(e) Neuro-inspired AI using deep learning and brain analysis
+(b) Neuro-inspired AI using deep learning and brain analysis

 Wages